drcapybara/CAPY-pqARK/README.md

 ```

 We observe a total uncomressed proof size of 133440 bytes, regardless of number of steps in the chain.
+This is, in my humble opinion, totally awesome and cool, because this number stays the same no matter how many hashes we compute.
+In theory, recursively verifiable proofs of this nature can compress extremely large computations into a very small space.

 TODO
 - [ ] Compress the proof at the end
 - [ ] support keccak
 - [ ] add benches
-- [ ] better error handling with thiserr
+- [x]better error handling with thiserr